Dipl.-Ing. Dr. techn. Gilbert Fruhwirth, MRSC FHEA

 Outside the lab I am a keen sabreur competing in fencing competitions across the UK and Europe, enjoy board games and have a passion for real ale.

-Madeleine Iafrate (former PhD Student, Winston Churchill Fellowship recipient)
+Dr Madeleine Luck nee Iafrate (former PhD Student, Winston Churchill Fellow)

 I joined King’s College London in 2016 after completing my MSci in Chemistry with a Year Abroad (Canada) at the University of Bristol, where I received the Interdisciplinary Research Award from the Vice-Chancellor.
 My research experience has varied from sustainable polymer chemistry, to drug synthesis, and back to nanoscience.
 I am now part of the KCL-Imperial Medical Imaging Sciences Centre for Doctoral Training, which has inspired me to turn my efforts from the atomic level towards the molecular scale – which has been challenging but rewarding.
 My project is all about making cell transplants and therapies safer in the future, and we are developing technologies that will help to locate them in a non-invasive way inside patients’ bodies.